-SCHOLARSHIP is for a Journalism student who has demonstrated respect for the principles of sound journalism, namely research and honesty.
+SCHOLARSHIP is for a Journalism student who has demonstrated outstanding achievement, responsibility and integrity in Journalism, and respect for Journalistic accuracy, objectivity, research and honesty.
 (Spring)

 LINDA ROBERTSON EVENT PLANNING

 AWARD recognizes the student registered full time in the Recreation Diploma Program who has completed RECR 1168 with the top percentage grade.
 (Fall)